FlightControl-Master/slate/source/includes/Functional.Spawn.md

 -- There will be maximum 24 groups spawned during the whole mission lifetime.
 Spawn_BE_KA50 = SPAWN:New( 'BE KA-50@RAMP-Ground Defense' ):InitLimit( 2, 24 )
 ```
+Limits the Maximum amount of Units that can be alive at the same time, and the maximum amount of groups that can be spawned.
+Note that this method is exceptionally important to balance the performance of the mission.
+Depending on the machine etc, a mission can only process a maximum amount of units.
+If the time interval must be short, but there should not be more Units or Groups alive than a maximum amount of units, then this method should be used...
+When a [SPAWN:New()](#spawn-new-spawntemplateprefix) is executed and the limit of the amount of units alive is reached, then no new spawn will happen of the group, until some of these units of the spawn object will be destroyed.

 <h4> Parameters </h4>
 * [SPAWN](#spawn-class-)